 1.3 The Customer will have access to the module, which the Customer has subscribed to, as per the Agreement.

-2.1 For Grundfos to be able to deliver SFS to the Customer, the Customer must ensure that sufficient quantity of compatible controller boxes (connectivity boxes) are delivered and installed at the agreed premises.
+2.2 For Grundfos to be able to deliver SFS to the Customer, the Customer must ensure that sufficient quantity of compatible connectivity boxes is delivered and installed at the agreed premises.
 Grundfos will deliver connectivity boxes to the extent set out in the Agreement.
-Customer must ensure that the connectivity box has access to all required parameters in the PLC of the filtration system.
+Customer must assure that the connectivity box has access to all required parameters in the PLC of the filtration system.
 Data is only being exchanged between the Customer’s master PLC and the connectivity box to the pre-determined data streams, which Grundfos will inform the Customer of upon request.

 3.1 No personal data will be processed under this agreement.